ofstudio/voxify/README.md

 - Extract high-quality audio in your preferred format (MP3, M4A, etc.)
 - Generate episode thumbnails and metadata
 - Add episodes to your personal RSS podcast feed
+- Create a landing page with episode cards
 - Make the content accessible through any podcast player

 The bot maintains a single RSS feed for your deployment, collecting episodes from the allowed users you configure.
 Perfect for listening to educational content, tech talks, interviews, or any video content during commutes,